BrendanCReidy/BrendanCReidy.github.io/planet_exploration.md

 ![Flying Demo](https://lh5.googleusercontent.com/RsHVToAsd2oOLFOpkwI2eZwdNnWgnXa-qz4ukFRqt45P1sfZCltG0NpW0FXhgmH2IwY=w2400)

-I have yet to show any code so just to give a taste of whats under the hood here is an excerpt from the FlyModule the updates every game tick
+I have yet to show any code so just to give a taste of whats under the hood here is an excerpt from the FlyModule that updates every game tick
 ```Lua
 RunService.RenderStepped:Connect(function(step) -- at each game tick
   self:SetNormal(self:GetNormal()) -- set the normal vector to the current normal